kirixvelu/project-108/src/blog/article-144.md

 category: "culture"
 ---

+Peace is a collective experience in society.
+Its a by-product of justice, equality and unity of all people.
+Justice to one and injustice to another means justice to no one.
 Zionist interpretations of history taught us that Jewish people are alone, that to remedy the harms of antisemitism we must think of ourselves as always under attack and that we cannot trust others.
 It teaches us fear, and that the best response to fear is a bigger gun, a taller wall, a more humiliating checkpoint.

 <!-- excerpt -->